 Besides this danger, it’s not a great diggable substrate for burrowers and it does not hold heat very well.

 If you do use orchid bark or cypress mulch, make sure it is either too big to fit in your reptile’s mouth or is a fine, potting-soil type product.
-Mixed with coco fiber or other small particulate substrates and covered with leaf litter, this is a great substrate for naturalistic enclosures.
+Mixed with coco fiber (the wiry “hair” on coconuts) or other small particulate substrates and covered with leaf litter, this is a great substrate for naturalistic terrariums.
 The danger lies in the size of the bark.

 Bark chips could be an acceptable substrate for some reptiles, such as snakes that are tong-fed or placed in a separate enclosure to feed.